Equivariant Coarse (Co-)Homology Theories: Examples

-The sums are finite on all precompact $K^{p+1}$, because the image of $\phi^n$ does not intersect $K$ for $n$ large enough and $\phi$ is close to the identity.
+The sums are finite on all relatively compact $K^{p+1}$, because the image of $\phi^n$ does not intersect $K$ for $n$ large enough and $\phi$ is close to the identity.
 Furthermore, equicontrolledness of the $\phi^n$ together with closeness of $\phi$ to $\id$ ensure that the support of $c$ is a penumbra of the multidiagonal. \end{proof}